vivaria/edisonrul.ing/docs/source/cards/a/arcana-knight-joker.md

 ### Card Rulings

-●Fusion Substitute cards (like King of the Swamp) can't be used in this card's Fusion Summon.
+*   Fusion Substitute cards (like King of the Swamp) can't be used in this card's Fusion Summon.
-●Elemental Hero Prisma (that has gained the name of one of this card's Fusion Material) can be used in this card's Fusion Summon.
+*   Elemental Hero Prisma (that has gained the name of one of this card's Fusion Material) can be used in this card's Fusion Summon.
-●This card can be Special Summoned from the Extra Deck by Summoner of Illusions.
+*   This card can be Special Summoned from the Extra Deck by Summoner of Illusions.
-●This effect must be chained directly to the card or effect that is targeting “Arcana Knight Joker”.
+*   This effect must be chained directly to the card or effect that is targeting “Arcana Knight Joker”.
-●Discarding a card is a cost.
+*   Discarding a card is a cost.
 This effect can be activated while Macro Cosmos is active.
-●You can activate this effect during the Damage Step.
+*   You can activate this effect during the Damage Step.
-●This effect can't negate the effects of “Call of the Haunted” that destroys “Arcana Knight Joker” when it is destroyed.
+*   This effect can't negate the effects of “Call of the Haunted” that destroys “Arcana Knight Joker” when it is destroyed.